NIAEFEUP/slides/svelte-workshop/presentation.md

 ## ...
 But what is a framework?

----

-class: middle

-## ...
-But what is a framework?

 A **framework** is a set of tools and conventions that helps you build applications more easily.

 It provides a robust foundation for your application by offering: